gokulpch/cloud-custodian-implementation/README.md

 DISCLAIMER:
 Use this solution at your own risk.
 This file is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-## Setting up the Multi-Account structure for Custodian.
+## Multi-Account structure for Custodian.

 Custodian can be used either in a single account or in a multi-account configuration.
 In this set up we are going to have a central **'Master/Security'** account and a number of **'Member'** accounts which will be managed by the Custodian policies.
 These will be referred to a Member and Master respectively from this point forward.